Landlord Guides · Last updated 1 June 2026

 Breach of Contract

 Non-payment of rent and significant damage to the property are the two most common breaches that lead landlords to seek possession.
-Breach of contract does not give you the right to simply change the locks or remove the tenant's possessions.
-The process still goes through the courts.
+Breach of contract does not give you the right to change the locks or remove the tenant's possessions.
+The process still goes through the Rent Tribunal.

 Landlord Requiring the Property for Own Use

 A landlord can seek possession on the basis that they genuinely need the property back for their own use, or for occupation by a close family member.
-The courts will scrutinise this ground carefully, particularly for long-running tenancies.
+The Rent Tribunal will scrutinise this ground carefully, particularly for long-running tenancies.

 Notice Periods: What You Need to Give

 The minimum notice period for residential tenancies in Gibraltar is typically four weeks.
-However, this is a floor, not a standard.
+This is a floor, not a standard.
 For tenancies that have been running for several years, the appropriate notice period may be longer, and erring on the side of caution is always advisable.
+The proposed Renters' Rights Bill 2025 would extend these minimums further if enacted, so landlords who act before that legislation is confirmed should still plan for longer lead times.

 Notice must be in writing.
 A text message or verbal notice does not meet the legal requirement.
 The notice should clearly state the grounds on which you are seeking possession, the date by which the tenant is required to vacate, and any relevant details about the tenancy agreement.